The Art of Music: Album Art Design Challenge

 - Share your project on social media (Twitter or Instagram) or Behance with hashtag #AlbumArtContest.

-Submit your submissions by March 26, 11:59 pm PT.
+This contest concluded on March 26, 11:59 pm PT.
 See the full terms and conditions.